ANError1/Arsenic/README.md

 # Arsenic
-A mod that adds Arsenic, a highly toxic new element to your Minecraft world!
-Contains powerful but dangerous tools and weapons
+This is a mod that will cause your Minecraft to crash